Please enable JavaScript to ensure auto alt text generation works properly

 When crafting your "position filled" email, be mindful of legal considerations.
 Avoid mentioning specific reasons for rejection.

 Maintain confidentiality at all times.
-Do not disclose information about the selected candidate or other applicants.
+Do not disclose information about the selected candidate or other candidates.

 Automation can be a time-saver in the recruitment process.
-It's especially useful when dealing with a large number of applicants.
+It's especially useful when dealing with a large number of candidates.
+For example, when you need to screen 40+ candidates and figure out who's worth a conversation without spending your entire week on phone screens.

 However, a balance must be struck.
 A completely automated email can feel impersonal and cold, especially if the candidate has invested a considerable amount of time.